Install wget in Mac OS X Without Homebrew or MacPorts

 The command line tool wget lets you retrieve a group of files from FTP and HTTP protocols, it’s a very useful utility for web developers and powerusers to have around because it lets you do things like perform quick and dirty site backups and even mirror websites locally.

-This approach is going to build and install wget in OS X from source, this means you’ll need Xcode (App Store link), or at least and the Unix command line dev tools installed on the Mac, but it has the benefit of eliminating the need of a package manager like Homebrew or MacPorts.
+This approach is going to build and install wget in Mac OS X from source, this means you’ll need Xcode (App Store link), or at least and the Unix command line dev tools installed on the Mac, but it has the benefit of eliminating the need of a package manager like Homebrew or MacPorts.
+Honestly, using Homebrew is much easier and is probably better for most users, but admittedly it’s not for everyone.

 Moving ahead and assuming you have Xcode and the command line tools installed, launch Terminal and enter the following commands as shown.

 First, use curl to download the latest wget source: